ngs-docs/2023-snakemake-book-draft/src/beginner+/params-blocks.md

 ## Params blocks have access to wildcards

-Just like the `input:` and `output:` blocks, wildcard values are directly available in `params:` blocks without using the `wildcards.` prefix; for example, this means that you can use them in strings using the standard [string formatting operations](string-formatting.md).
+Just like the `input:` and `output:` blocks, wildcard values are directly available in `params:` blocks without using the `wildcards` prefix; for example, this means that you can use them in strings with the standard [string formatting operations](string-formatting.md).

-For example, the `bowtie` read alignment software takes the _prefix_ of the output SAM file via `-S`, which means you cannot name the file correctly with `bowtie ... -S {output}`.
+This is useful when a shell command needs to use something other than the filename - for example, the `bowtie` read alignment software takes the _prefix_ of the output SAM file via `-S`, which means you cannot name the file correctly with `bowtie ... -S {output}`.
 Instead, you could use `{params.prefix}` like so:
 ```python
 {{#include ../../code/examples/params.basic/snakefile.params_wildcards:content}}
 ```
+If you were to use `-S {output}` here, you would end up producing a file `reads.sam.sam`!

 ## Params blocks also support a variety of other functionality

+CTB

 * bring in config values
 * [input functions & params functions](../recipes/params-functions.md)
+* use comma-separated value for megahit as example? e.g. -r 1,2,3

 ## Links and references: